lgaudencio/footy-fever/README.md

 ### User Experience in this Game

 This game will take into consideration the user stories as mentioned above to create a positive UX.
 The users experience will be shown in deeper detail with examples within the below sections.

+## Libraries & Technologies Used

+### Built-in Python Libraries

+* random

+The random library was imported to access the built-in method of generating a random number selection using the randint() method.
+This was used when it came to displaying the following: Weekly Salary, Transfer Amount, Transfer teams, opponents, awards, Trophies Won, In-Game Scenario Outcomes, Player Stats such as Goals, Assists, Games Played and Ratio.

+* time

+The time library was imported to access the built-in method of suspending the execution of the current thread for a given number of seconds using the sleep() method.
+This was used to give the game some structure in how it’s to be presented to the user.
+If this method wasn’t used, the user would be thrown a large chunk of text all in one go.
+Using the sleep() method means that the user can digest the text of the game in smaller parts and not lose track of the flow of the game.

+* os

+The os library was imported to create a function to utilise the os.system to clear the terminal.
+At the end of the game, if the user decided to play again, the terminal will be cleared and the game will start from the beginning.
+This function will provide a positive user experience as it will make the new game clearer and more structured.

+### External Python Libraries

+* [Colorama](https://pypi.org/project/colorama/) for adding colour to fonts.

+* [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/) for adding ascii art to the game title.

+### Other

+* [LucidCharts](https://lucid.co/) was used to create the Flowchart.